Canadian Snowbird Checklist

 - Water and Gas - If not needed, consider having both shut off to prevent winter damage to pipes.
 If you plan to leave the heat on in your house, arrange to have the home checked periodically to ensure all is well.

-- Lights- Set up times to make it appear that you are home and alert your neighbors that you will be gone and tell them who should be checking on your house.
+- Lights- Set up times to make it appear that you are home and alert your neighbours that you will be gone and tell them who should be checking on your house.
 This helps them spot suspicious activity and potential burglars.

 Plan your trip so that you know the routes and opportunities before you leave.
 This allows you to maximize your adventures while minimizing the stress.
 Heading south for the winter is a very rewarding experience and a trip that is full of opportunities to see the world and make new friends.